probablyalexzhu/probablyalexzhu.github.io/content/blog/why-we-should-be-together/index.md

 ### My Blogging Goals 🚨

 Firstly, I want to consolidate my knowledge further by articulating and writing it a second time.
 As W. Edwards Deming said, "If you can't describe what you're doing as a process, then you don't know what you're doing."
 Throughout my journey, I want to make sure I'm storing what I've learned in my inventory so they can help me with whatever the current opportunity is.
 By blogging, I should be able to recall what I learned from my past experiences easier.
 Why not social media?
-It simply isn't a space catered for more formal thought or long ramblings, and you have little or control over your content.
+It simply isn't a space catered for more formal thought or long ramblings, and you have little or no control over your content.

 Secondly, In high school, I debated competitively almost every weekend.
 Even though I'm studying software, I still enjoy using my language skills (not programming languages) and I want to keep them sharp and put them to good use.